Bristol Old Vic: History of the theatre

 The theatre is situated on King Street, a few yards from the Floating Harbour.
 From 1972 until 2016, the public entrance was through the Coopers' Hall, the earliest surviving building on the site.
 The Coopers' Hall was built in 1744 for the Coopers' Company, the guild of coopers in Bristol, by architect William Halfpenny.
 It has a "debased Palladian" façade with four Corinthian columns.
 It only remained in the hands of the Coopers until 1785, subsequently becoming a public assembly room, a wine warehouse, a Baptist chapel and eventually a fruit and vegetable warehouse.

 The theatre was built between 1764 and 1766.
 The design of the auditorium has traditionally been taken to have been based, with some variations, on that of the Theatre Royal, Drury Lane in London.
 Although Bristol architect Thomas Paty supervised construction, the theatre was built to designs by James Saunders, David Garrick's carpenter at Drury Lane.
 Saunders had provided drawings for the theatre in Richmond, Surrey, built in 1765.
 A long section (1790, at Harvard University Theatre Collection) and a survey plan (1842, at the Local Studies Library) of the Richmond theatre show close similarities with the Bristol theatre in the proportions and in the relationship between the actors on stage and the spectators surrounding them on three sides.
 The site chosen was Rackhay Yard, a roughly rectangular empty site behind a row of medieval houses and to one side of the Coopers' Hall.
 Two (and possibly three) new passageways built through the ground floor of the houses fronting King Street gave access to Rackhay Yard and the "New Theatre" inside it.

 One of fifty silver tokens issued to the subscribers who funded the building of the Theatre Royal Bristol.
 The tokens granted free entry to their proprietors to every performance at the Theatre Royal Bristol.
 Image from University of Bristol Theatre Collection.

 Fifty numbered silver tickets were issued to shareholders, granting them unlimited free access to shows at the theatre, in return for each of them donating £50 to fund its construction.
-Two special golden tickets were issued to cabinet maker Edward Crump and his wife Ann Crump, for "the great trouble and expense" they had gone to to convince the landowners to allow the construction of the theatre.
+Two special golden tickets were issued to cabinet maker Edward Crump and his wife Ann Crump, for "the great trouble and expense" they had gone to convince the landowners to allow the construction of the theatre.